-What does gram mean ?
-Definition and examples.
+What does Gram Mean ?
+Definition and Real Life Examples.

 A gram is a unit of weight in the metric measurement system that is equal to one thousandth of a kilogram.

 1 g = (1/1000) kg or 1 kg = 1000 grams.

 The gram is used to measure the weight of things that are really light.